umich-dbgroup/templar/README.md

   * `Templar(String dbHost, int dbPort, String dbUser, String dbPassword, String datasetName, String dbName)` - initializes Templar (run once only)
   * `loadSQLLog(List<String> sqlLog)` - takes in a list of SQL strings to load into running instance of Templar
   * `translate(String nlq)` - takes in a natural language query string and returns a List<String> of SQL translations

+Dependencies:
+* `word2vec_server.py` needs to be running for this to work properly, and it will be hit on port 10000.
+* a functioning MySQL instance with necessary data from each dataset pre-loaded